sristudentnetwork/starter-academic/content/authors/admin/_index.md

     institution: University of Toronto
   - course: Laboratory Medicine and Pathobiology
     institution: University of Toronto
+  - course: Pharmacology and Toxicology
+    institution: University of Toronto

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the